p4-team/ctf/2018-09-13_scs-ctf/crypto_xor/README.md

 DCURDlkVV1E+SSMDTRddGwIXQxAPLFFfR10JBE4PUzMKJTExI3MTUkNUMBZ2fBVDBkoC
 ```

-I dislike ciphertext-only challenges, because to solve them you need to guess the algorithm, and it's neither practical nor fun.
+I dislike ciphertext-only challenges because to solve them you need to guess the algorithm, and it's neither practical nor fun.
 Not to mention that basing the difficulty of your cipher on secretness of your algorithm is a [well-known antipattern in cryptography](https://en.wikipedia.org/wiki/Kerckhoffs%27s_principle).

-After wasting way too much time on guessing, we discoverd the encryption algorithm.
+After wasting way too much time on guessing, we have discovered the encryption algorithm.
 We know the beginning of the flag (flag format is `scsctf_2018{.......}`), and xoring it with the ciphertext:

 ```python
 import string